WBitencourt/Interview/README.md

 Welcome to my Coding Interview Challenges!

-Here, I share an organized selection of projects that I've developed in job interviews.
-This space is dedicated to showcasing challenges faced, highlighting my skills and expertise.
-Each project represents an opportunity where I showcased my abilities in specific technology stacks.
+This space is reserved for a collection of projects I've undertaken in response to job interview requests, featuring various challenges I've faced, showcasing my skills and expertise.

+Each project is named after the company where the challenges were conducted.